Back

 • 70 minutes for the Math Test

-For 50% extended time, the PSAT 8/9 is 3 hours and 21 minutes of testing time, plus breaks:
+For 50% extended time, the SAT and PSAT-related assessments are 3 hours and 21 minutes of testing time, plus breaks:

 • 96 minutes for the Reading and Writing Test